 An Energy and Material Flow Analysis (MFA) is the target-oriented, responsible, and efficient analyzing of material and substance flows within your production systems.

-The aim of Material Flow Management (MFM) is to use natural resources sparingly and to create a sustainable production.
+As part of the Material Flow Management (MFM) the aim is to use natural resources sparingly and to create a sustainable production.
 A distinction is made between the material flow management on a national or regional level, which focus more on creating ecologically sustainable cycles with the aim of environmental protection and efficient use of resources.
 Whereas in industrial or operational material flow management the consideration of energy and material flows should contribute to the optimization within production systems.

 Within the framework of material flow management, one also works with the instrument of Material Flow Analysis (MFA).
 Material Flow Analyses have the goal of mapping, analyzing and evaluating all flows within a company.
 The focus is on energy and substance flows and their effects on the environment.